kubevela/catalog/experimental/addons/spark-kubernetes-operator/README.md

 vela ls -A | grep spark
 ```

-* Secondly, show the component type `spark-cluster`, so we know how to use it in one application.
+* Secondly, show the component type `spark-workload`, so we know how to use it in one application.
 As a spark user, you can choose the parameter to set for your spark cluster.

 ```
-vela show spark-application
+vela show spark-workload
 # Specification
 +---------------------+------------------------------------------------------------------------------------------------------+-------------------+----------+---------+
 |        NAME         |                                             DESCRIPTION                                              |       TYPE        | REQUIRED | DEFAULT |